dame-maintainable-software/simple-calculator/README.md

-# workshop-collaborative_software
+# workshop-maintainable_software
-The provided materials are part of the workshop 'Collaborative Software Development' at the GridKa School 2017.
+The provided materials are part of the workshop 'Maintainable Software' at the HAF DAMe workshop 2019.